Basssiiie/OpenRCT2-Simple-Typescript-Template/README.md

 ### Output paths

 These output paths can be changed in `rollup.config.js`.
-In this file you can also change the outputted file name of the plugin.
+In this file you can also change the outputted filename of the plugin.

 ---

 ## Access game logs

+When your plugin is not loading properly, it may be useful to be able to read the logs of the game to see if there are any errors.
+Furthermore, if you use the `console.log` function, the resulting logs can be read here as well.

 ### Windows